How To Work A K-Mini

 Add Water To Reservoir

-Add your desired amount of water to a mug.
+Add your desired amount of water to a mug to make the size of coffee you want.
 Never use less then the minimum 6 oz or more than the maximum 12 oz.
 Pour the water from the mug into the water tank.

 Brewing A Pod